 The Early Development Instrument (EDI) is a questionnaire developed by Dr. Dan Offord and Dr. Magdalena Janus at the Offord Centre for Child Studies at McMaster University.

-The questionnaire has 103 questions and measures five core areas of early child development that are known to be good predictors of adult health, education and social outcomes:
+The questionnaire has 103 questions and measures five core areas of early child development (Physical Health and Well-Being, Language and Cognitive Development, Social Competence, Emotional Maturity, Communication Skills and General Knowledge) that are known to be predictors of adult health, education and social outcomes.